nnduc1994/langchainJS-example/README.md

  * **3-more-knowledge-with-vector-db.ts** How to "load" a text file (in the example, a transcript from youtube video), embedding it saving it to Pinecone vector database and building a QAchatbot with extra knowledge (from the processed file).
 Try to ask question about "PS5 slim" (which info only available from the .txt and not the base LLM model) - Remember to run ingest function before asking question about PS5 slim

  * **4-agent.ts** How to enable LLM to do more with agents and tools.
 This example give the LLM a simple tool call "getEmployeeTool" which allows the LLM to get more information about (sample info) of Nordcloud employee.
 Try to ask question like "does anyone in Nordcloud know Typescript ?"

+ * **5-generate-robot-code.ts** Attempt to generate python robot code which performs an e2e test.
+The idea here is to have the LLM model to read a user story (for example: a Jira ticket) and generate the executable Robot framework code.
+This can be tested by running the ts file and then `python3 -m robot -d Results text/<name>.robot` to run the Robot script.
+This used a simple webpage as a testing candidate.

 ## How to run an example: